 The fund will be managed by a Fund Manager selected in a competitive selection process.
 The Investment Manager will be a professional asset manager with extensive experience in infrastructure and, in particular, broadband investments in Europe.
 For alignment of interest, the Investment Manager will also subscribe to the fund.
+It is expected that the fund will become operational in the second half of 2016.

-If due to unexpected circumstances, such as implementation difficulties following the adoption of this Work Programme, the use of direct management becomes not feasible or suboptimal, the Broadband fund may alternatively be implemented by indirect management.
+If due to unexpected circumstances, such as implementation difficulties following the adoption of this Work Programme, the use of direct management becomes not feasible or sub-optimal, the Broadband fund may alternatively be implemented by indirect management.
 The EIB will then be selected as the entrusted entity, without excluding the possibility to cooperate with other entrusted entities, and a delegation agreement will be signed between the Union and the EIB which will set out the modalities of management and implementation of the CEF Equity instrument.
 The structure of the fund will remain as described above, with three classes of shares, but the EIB will manage the Union's contribution and will be responsible for the selection of the Fund Manager.
 The provisions of section 5.1 above shall apply mutatis mutandis.

-As mentioned above, the CEF Equity instrument may also be used in the future to implement projects of common interest in the transport and energy sectors, which however is not envisaged in 2015 and therefore is not covered under this Work Programme.
+The CEF Equity instrument may also be used in the future to implement projects of common interest in the transport and energy sectors.
+This was not envisaged in 2015 and is also not envisaged for 2016 and is therefore is not covered under this Work Programme.
 The choice of the implementation mode for the Broadband fund does not prejudge the selection of the implementation mode(s) for possible contributions of the transport and energy sectors to the CEF Equity fund in subsequent years of the implementation of the CEF.